faisalramzan77/FaisalRamzan77/README.md

 - Training deep learning models for classification, detection, and sequence tasks
 - Applying NLP on real world datasets like public reviews and survey analysis
 - Automating workflows with Python scripts and API integrations
-- Building and testing microservices to serve ML models with real-time performance
+- Building and testing microservices to serve ML models with real time performance